 Buttermilk - You can buy this at the store, or read below on how to make homemade buttermilk easily.

-How to make this 3-Ingredient Biscuit Recipe
+How to Make 3-Ingredient Biscuits

 The key to this is self-rising flour.
 To make self-rising flour biscuits all you need to add is a fat and a liquid.
 I use buttermilk and butter.

-Step Two: Put the flour and the butter into a food processor and pulse until combined.
+Step One: Preheat the oven to 425 degrees.
+Grease an 8X8 pan.
+Put the flour and the butter into a food processor and pulse until combined.
 It should look like small crumbs.

 Top Tip